Understanding private mortgage insurance

 PMI vs. MIP: Key differences

-Private mortgage insurance (PMI) | Mortgage insurance premium (MIP) |
+| Private mortgage insurance (PMI) | Mortgage insurance premium (MIP) |

-For conventional loans | For FHA loans only |
+| For conventional loans | For FHA loans only |

-Only required with down payment of <20% | Required for all FHA loans regardless of down payment size |
+| Only required with down payment of less than 20% | Required for all FHA loans regardless of down payment size |

-Monthly payments | Upfront premium and annual payment |
+| Monthly payments | Upfront premium and annual payment |

-Can be cancelled at request once 20% equity is reached | Can’t be cancelled if you put less than 10% down |
+| Can be cancelled at request once 20% equity is reached | Can’t be cancelled if you put less than 10% down |

-Cost of PMI varies based on multiple factors | Cost of MIP is more standardized and less influenced by borrower’s financials |
+| Cost varies based on multiple factors | Cost is more standardized and less influenced by borrower’s financials |

-Lower initial loan-related costs compared to MIP’s upfront premium | Qualifying is easier for borrowers with lower credit scores and smaller down payments |
+| Lower initial loan-related costs compared to MIP’s upfront premium | Qualifying is easier for borrowers with lower credit scores and smaller down payments |

-Pros and cons of each option
+Pros and cons of PMI and MIP

-Private mortgage protection insurance for conventional loans
+Private mortgage insurance for conventional loans

-Pros of PMI | Cons of PMI |
+| Pros of PMI | Cons of PMI |

-Allows for down payment of <20% | Increases monthly mortgage payment |
+| Allows for down payment of less than 20% | Increases monthly mortgage payment |

-Helps first-timer buyers and those with limited savings qualify for a mortgage | Protects only the lender, not the buyer |
+| Helps first-timer buyers and those with limited savings qualify for a mortgage | Protects only the lender, not the buyer |

-Allows buyers to purchase now and build equity instead of waiting to save | Adds to long-term loan costs without building equity directly |
+| Allows buyers to purchase now and build equity instead of waiting to save | Adds to long-term loan costs without building equity directly |

-Cancelled automatically once owner reaches 22% equity | Depending on lender, requesting PMI removal can be cumbersome |
+| Cancelled automatically once owner reaches 22% equity | Depending on lender, requesting PMI removal can be cumbersome |

 Mortgage insurance premium for FHA loans

-Pros of MIP | Cons of MIP |
+| Pros of MIP | Cons of MIP |

-Allows for down payment as little as 3.5% and lower credit scores | Mandatory for FHA loans regardless of down payment size |
+| Allows for down payment as little as 3.5% and lower credit scores | Mandatory for FHA loans regardless of down payment size |

-Helps first-time borrowers and those with lower income | Required for entire loan term if down payment is <10% |
+| Helps first-time borrowers and those with lower income | Required for entire loan term if down payment is less than 10% |

-May be refinanced to a conventional loan to remove MIP | Upfront premium plus annual fee add to total cost of loan |
+| May be refinanced to a conventional loan to remove MIP | Upfront premium plus annual fee add to total cost of loan |